 Different organizations have their own definitions for what a biome is, however, they all effectively state that a biome is an area with a shared climate that can support a specific group of flora and fauna.

 This definition seems simple enough.
 But the problem is that it’s hard to distinguish the word ‘biome’ from words and phrases like ‘ecoregion’ and ‘ecological zone.’

 Depending on who you ask, a biome might be defined as a collection of ecoregions or ecological zones.
-These ecoregions also contain ecosystems and these ecosystems contain various habitats.
+These ecoregions also contain ecosystems and these ecosystems contain different types of habitats.
 But, again, this is still a matter of some debate in various scientific circles and some researchers don’t make a distinction between ‘biome’ and ‘ecoregion.’